leoisl/pandora_dev_support/containerized_dev/docker/README.md

 Run `docker-compose.yaml` in CLion.

+NB: tick `--build` if you want to rebuild the image

 ## Configuration

 Make it work in CLion by following https://stackoverflow.com/a/55424792/5264075 .
 Note: `Dockerfile` and `docker-compose.yaml` are already configured for `pandora`.